BestTimesToVisit.com Logo

 Sunrise over the Sacred Valley

-Witness the Andes mountains blush with the first light of day from a secluded viewpoint near Urubamba.
-The air is crisp and cool, and the silence is broken only by the distant calls of Andean condors.
-Pack a thermos of coca tea for an extra special experience.
+Witness the Andes mountains blush with the first light of dawn from a secluded viewpoint near Urubamba.
+The air is crisp and cool, the silence profound, broken only by the distant cry of a condor.
+Pack a thermos of coca tea for an extra layer of warmth and altitude acclimatization.

 See all 8 things to do →